Psychedelic Clinical Science

 - 2017 - An Open-Label, Multi-Site Phase 2 Study of the Safety and Effect of Manualized MDMA-Assisted Psychotherapy for the Treatment of Severe Posttraumatic Stress Disorder (MP-16), MAPS

-- Conference Planning Team, Psychedelic Treatment for Mental Health and Substance Use Conference, May 2021, Toronto, ON
+- Conference Planning Team, Global Summit on Psychedelic-Assisted Therapies and Medicines: From Research to Reality, May 2021, Toronto, ON

 In addition to board certification, an inter-jurisdictional practice certificate, and licensure in two countries, Dr. Monnica Williams is a certified psychedelic therapist through the MAPS MDMA Training Program (part A-D).
 She also offers psychedelic-assisted therapy at her clinic in Tolland, Connecticut.